top of page

 The noun 'polemic' has its origins in the Greek word 'polemikos,' which means 'related to war' or 'warlike.'
 This term is derived from 'polemos,' meaning 'war' or 'conflict.'
 In its original Greek context, 'polemic' was associated with the art of warfare and combat.
 However, over time, it transitioned into a more figurative sense, referring to a strong argument or attack, often directed at a particular belief, doctrine, or person.
 The etymology of 'polemic' reflects the confrontational and combative nature of such writings or speeches, as if engaging in intellectual or rhetorical warfare to challenge or discredit opposing views.

-Quiz: Find the meaning of the noun polemic:
+Find the correct meaning of the noun polemic:

 Try Again!